Table of Contents

 Anamnesis for spinal disc herniation

-Anamnesis is an important part of diagnosing pain in the spinal area.
-Try to capture the pain characteristics and accompanying symptoms as well as previous illnesses which may serve as warning signals for specific causes of the pain with urgent call for action.
-The following red flags serve early detection of preventable dangerous courses which should always be asked:
+Anamnesis is an important part of diagnosing pain in the spine.
+Try to capture the pain characteristics and accompanying symptoms as well as previous illnesses, which may serve as warning signals for specific causes of pain with an urgent call for action.
+The following red flags warrant early detection and prevention of serious conditions:

 Clinical examination of spinal disc herniation

-With suspicion of radicular syndrome, a careful clinical examination should follow.
-Because of pain radiation, possibly existing paresis and reflex limitations as well as loss of sensitivity a damaged nerve root can be assumed.
+When radicular syndrome is suspected, a careful clinical examination should be conducted.
+Symptoms of pain radiation, possible paresis and reflex limitations as well as the loss of sensitivity suggest damaged nerve root.

-Examination of sharp or dull discrimination is of help to associate sensitivity dysfunction of corresponding segments since the thus examined sensation of pain in the dermatomes is not as overlapping as sensitivity of touch.
+Evaluation of sharp or dull discrimination can be used to trace sensitivity dysfunction to the corresponding segments because the pain sensation in the dermatomes does not overlap with touch sensitivity.

-The positive Lasegue sign is a positive indicator of nerve root irritation.
-A positive Lasegue test occurs when the stretching of the N. ischiadicus (roots L5/S1) causes pain.
+The positive Lasègue sign is an indicator of nerve root irritation.
+A positive Lasègue test occurs when the stretching of the N. ischiadicus (roots L5/S1) elicits pain.
 The patient is in a supine position while the examiner lifts the patient’s extended leg.
-If there is radiating pain at about 45° the result is considered pathologic.
+Radiating pain at about 45° is considered a pathological sign.

-The reverse Lasegue test shows a painful stretching of N. femoralis (roots L3/L4) an.
-For this test the patient is in prone position while the leg is bent at the knee and the foot is guided toward the buttocks with a lifted thigh.
-Radiating pain and attempted evading motion by the patient constitute a positive test result.
+The reverse Lasègue test shows painful stretch of N. femoralis (roots L3/L4).
+In this test, the patient is in prone position while the leg is bent at the knee and the foot is guided toward the buttocks with a lifted thigh.
+Radiating pain and attempted evasive motion by the patient represent a positive test result.

-MRI (axial and sagittal) is the method of choice to confirm spinal disc herniation.
-In order to judge osseous structures, conventional x-ray as well as CT can be performed.
-Further diagnostic clues can be gathered with myelographic imaging.
+MRI (axial and sagittal) is the modality of choice to confirm spinal disc herniation.
+Conventional X-rays, as well as CT, can be performed in order to evaluate osseous structures.
+Further diagnostic clues can be obtained via myelographic imaging.

-Under certain circumstances, electrophysiological examinations can serve to differentiate between radiculopathy and peripheral nerve damage.
+Under specific circumstances, electrophysiological evaluation can be used to distinguish between radiculopathy and peripheral nerve damage.
 In principle, no additional electrophysiological confirmation is necessary for monoradicular syndrome with appropriate imaging and corresponding proof of compression.

 Differential Diagnosis of Spinal Disc Herniation

-Back pain that appears radicular in nature and radiates into arms and legs but is not immediately caused by nerve root compression is called pseud-radicular syndrome.
-Pain does not typically radiate strictly radicularly; perhaps there may be paresthesia (however without strong correlation to dermatomes).
-The cause for this syndrome is usually orthopedic in nature, perhaps through facet syndrome or iliosacral joint syndrome.
-This constitutes joint distortions (“blockages”) which are consequences of degenerative changes or poor posture.
+Back pain that appears radicular in nature and radiates into arms and legs but is not immediately caused by nerve root compression is called pseudoradicular syndrome.
+Pain does not typically radiate strictly as in radiculopathy, and instead, it may appear as paresthesia, without a strong correlation with dermatomes.
+The pseudoradicular syndrome is usually orthopedic in nature, perhaps mediated by facet syndrome or iliosacral joint syndrome suggesting joint distortions (‘blockages’), which are attributed to degenerative changes or poor posture.

 Peripheral nerve lesions of spinal disc herniation

 Peripheral nerve lesions or plexus lesions can mimic nerve root damage clinically.
-Aside from an exact analysis of clinical symptoms neurography can help with differentiation.
+In addition to accurate analysis of clinical symptoms, neurography can be used to facilitate the diagnosis.

 Radiculitis of spinal disc herniation

-Radiculitis caused by either a bacterial or viral infection (mainly borreliosis and herpes zoster), autoimmune or cryptogenic inflammation should be considered in differential diagnosis.
-Aside from spinal disc herniation, localized demand on space (tumor, bone metastases) can cause radiculopathy.
+Radiculitis caused by either a bacterial or viral infection (mainly borreliosis and herpes zoster) and autoimmune or cryptogenic inflammation should be considered in the differential diagnosis.
+Aside from spinal disc herniation, localized demand for space (tumor, bone metastases) can cause radiculopathy.
 Also, degenerative spinal changes, spinal abscesses or spondylodiscitis should be considered as well as the possibility of diabetic radiculopathy.